hyperledger-labs/splice/support/FLAKE_CHECKLIST.md

 - [ ] The Canton version (commit height) we were using.
       Have a look at `version` in `nix/canton-sources.json` - the `9d36b99f` in `2.7.0-snapshot.20230726.10871.0.v9d36b99f` is what the Canton team is typically interested in.
+- [ ] The priority/severity of the issue (e.g.: it has impact on production clusters/customers, it is blocking us from consuming new Canton upgrades, it makes our current CI very flaky, it has only occured once so far, …)
+- [ ] (optional) If you would like to pair with a member of the Canton team for futher debugging (a potential learning opportunity for both sides) you can signal this directly on the issue.

 If you create the issue in the Canton repository, make sure that it is assigned to the [Canton Ledgers Support Issues](https://github.com/orgs/DACH-NY/projects/30/views/1)